ladsantos/PoWeRS/README.md

 * numpy
 * matplotlib
 * pip (optional: only for [un-]installation)
+* crepe (optional: only if you plan to use the parameter estimation routines)

 If you have problems installing SM or MOOG, which you most certainly will, take a look at the documentation of pwoogs.
 There is a bunch of tips there.